taskcluster/taskcluster-docs/devel/namespaces/index.md

    Individual projects should use scopes with this prefix.
    Projects are free to document the contained namespace in this document, link to another document, or leave it undocumented.

-* `signing:…`
-   The release engineering team's signing system uses scopes with this prefix.
-   Will be deprecated; see [bug 1226019](https://bugzilla.mozilla.org/show_bug.cgi?id=1226019).

 ## Clients

 Client names describe the entity making an API call.